-A conversation with a TEKsystems QA and Testing Services expert helped shed some light on the client’s dilemma.
-TEKsystems’ QA and Testing practice had partnered with the client the previous year to run manual tests of their software, and they remembered our consultative approach and technical capabilities.
+A conversation with a TEKsystems Quality Management Services expert helped shed some light on the client’s dilemma.
+TEKsystems’ Quality Management practice had partnered with the client the previous year to run manual tests of their software, and they remembered our consultative approach and technical capabilities.
 Based on the success of that engagement, the client requested that we talk with their QA practice leader about possible ways to extend our partnership, and the topic of automation surfaced.

 Our team suggested bringing an entirely new approach to the client’s automation efforts, one that could help them greatly increase their testing capacity and velocity.
 Immediately recognizing that our solution could help overcome their scaling challenges, they engaged TEKsystems to conduct an analysis of their automation program and pilot our recommended approach.

 TEKsystems proposed a four-part solution to the client’s automated testing needs that would incorporate an integrated people/process/technology strategy.

 Our first task would be to analyze the current state of the client’s testing automation program.
 We would explore root causes of the automation ceiling, select a set of targets appropriate for piloting our proposed framework and determine a deployment strategy.
 We would also provide a technology demonstration to help the client’s QA leaders conceptualize the complex project.